Dodgers vs. Padres Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers' Dustin May (4-1) will make his eighth start of the season.
+- Julio Urias (4-3) will take to the mound for the Dodgers and make his ninth start of the season.

-- In seven starts this season, he's earned a quality start in three of them.
+- He has earned a quality start four times in eight starts this season.

-- May will look to finish five or more innings for the eighth start in a row.
+- Urias has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent